Skip to Main Content

 Other databases for Social Work research

-Description: Social and behavioral sciences reference material that is broader and deeper than any other source.
+This online Encyclopedia offers a source of social and behavioral sciences reference material that is broader and deeper than any other.
 It comprises over 3,900 articles, commissioned by 71 Section Editors, and includes 90,000 bibliographic references as well as comprehensive name and subject indexes.

 Behavioral Science Databases